 The objective is to isolate the backup location from unauthorized access and Ransomware.
 This can be achieved by enforcing strict permissions to the backup storage and only be limited to the backup administrator account.
 By implementing a separation of duties approach, we secure the backup location by removing all unnecessary write permissions for all other accounts except the backup administrator account.

-Some of the commonly used backup locations and few security concerns about them:
+Some of the commonly used backup storages and security concerns about them:

-- Internal hard drive – As long as this is not on the same drive and file or sharing permissions are secured.
+- Internal hard drive – As long it is on a separate physical drive and file or sharing permissions are secured.

 - Network Attached Storage – Supports secure folder access.
 Network based storage, recommended for home or small office use.
 Lock down file sharing permissions as well.